leambeam/data-networks/README.md

 * VS code - was used throughout the whole course to create documentation in .md format
 * GitLab - initially, documentation was stored on the university's GitLab
 * draw.io - was used to draw physical and logical topologies
+* Wireshark - was used on the lubuntu VM to test network(s).

 ## Hardware used